Developer: Kojima Productions

 Metal Gear Solid is one of the most memorable game series ever created and MGS4 is a great topping on the cake.
 Not only does MGS4 offer an incredibly riveting story, but also some great multiplayer as well as hidden stuff for long-time MGS fans irking all the way back to the original game.

 Starting out with MGS4 is kind of daunting due to the deep storyline that is hard to follow unless you have played the other three games, but you can manage if you are smart enough and stick with the story.
 The only problem I had with the story are the drawn-out cut scenes that can last over 30 minutes thanks to Hideo Kojima’s love for cinematic storytelling.
 Most of the length comes at the end of every chapter, the mission briefing, then the beginning of the next chapter.
 Each chapter took over 30 minutes to start, and sometimes the dialog can drag on and become sleep-inducing.

-Metal Gear has always been known for its stealth gameplay and MGS4 is the first Metal Gear game to give you complete control of the camera and even implementing a first-person mode.
+Metal Gear has always been known for its stealth gameplay and MGS4 is the first Metal Gear game to give you complete control of the camera and even implement a first-person mode.
 The greatest improvement (for me) was the fact that sneaking through compounds, camps, and war front lines didn’t feel like a puzzle anymore but like a stealth game.
 The amount of stuff in your HUD may be overwhelming at first, but you will adjust.
 You have a health meter, psyche meter (that I never found any reason to keep track of), item and weapon menu, camouflage gauge, and a radar screen.
 You can also buy weapons and ammo from Drebin’s Shop using Drebin points that are accumulated by picking up weapons on the battlefield.
-You can also customize weapons now with silencers, grenade launchers, shotguns, flashlights and more.
-There are dozens of weapons to buy and each come in handy for certain situations.
+You can also customize weapons now with silencers, grenade launchers, shotguns, flashlights, and more.
+There are dozens of weapons to buy and each comes in handy for certain situations.